Leanna Bartlett Flaunts Insane Curves In Plunging Red Top And Skintight Skirt

 Leanna showcased her busty assets in a red top with two thick shoulder straps.
 The garment featured a corset design in the front and a plunging neckline that exposed much of her cleavage.
 The number's cropped body also flaunted her toned midsection.

-She paired the top with a matching bodycon skirt that tightly hugged her curvy figure, showing off her hips, pert derriere and slender core.
+She paired the top with a matching bodycon skirt that tightly hugged her curvy figure, showing off her hips, pert derrière and slender core.

-Leanna accessorized the look with an expensive-looking watch, a dainty necklace and a diamond ring.

 The reel went live less than six hours ago and has already amassed more than 24,000 views and 3,000 likes, proving to be popular with social media users.
 Dozens of commenters also expressed their admiration for the model, her beauty, her figure and her red-hot ensemble.